Richajadyal/OCTANET_WD_01/README.md

 Task 1 helped me to create a Landing page with the help of HTML and CSS.

 # Connect with Me
-Feel free to explore the repository, provide feedback, or connect with me for further discussions on Software Development, internship experiences, or any related topics.
+Feel free to explore the repository, provide feedback, or connect with me for further discussions on Web Development, internship experiences, or any related topics.
 Let's learn and grow together!

 # Contact Information
 For any inquiries or collaborations, feel free to reach out: